michael21910/A-mini-math-game/README.md

 ```
 This will change the text under this line of code, which can make the effect I want come true, feels good.

-# Conclusion
+# Others and contact

 Like I mentioned in the front of this markdown file, this is my first time making a mini game.
 I still have many shortcomings.
 However, you are welcome to download the exe file and play with it!
 Looking forward for your feedback!

 I am not really good at English writing, please correct anytime!
-Thanks for your watching, have fun :D
+Thanks for watching, have fun :D

 Michael Hsueh 07/28/2021